mathiilda/vaccia/README.md

 ### Possible issues
-#### Antivirus
+#### Antivirus software
 There's one known issue with the npm-module nodemailer and some antivirus softwares.
 If you, like me, have AVG installed please open up the AVG application and follow the instructions down below.
+The process is probably similar for other antivirus softwares.

 1. Press the <code>Menu</code>-botton in the right upper corner, then <code>Settings</code>.